 If you wish, please use the following guide, which is full of weblinks and booklists, to help you with questions that you or your familes may have.:

-Over the weekend, many thousands of people, across the country, marched in support of the Black Lives Matter movement.
+During the Summer, many thousands of people, across the country, marched in support of the Black Lives Matter movement.
 Liverpool, was no exception and there were over 7,000 who marched, safely, in an anti-racism demonstration including Mrs. Agis, Mrs. Burch and many of you too!
 If you choose to, you can express your feelings and share your creativity about cultural diversity, both on this page or on your class pages as well.

 We have provided a link, which we hope will help explain, in child-friendly terms what has happened in the U.S., following the death of a Black man, named George Floyd and the world-wide protests that followed. https://www.bbc.co.uk/newsround/52813673